 GEOL 170 Volcanoes and Earthquakes (3) Systematic study of volcanic eruptions and damaging earthquakes.
 Applications of the scientific method to understanding their underlying causes.
 Case studies illustrate how catastrophic eruptions and earthquakes impact climate, the environment and society.

 GEOL 205 Geology Of Hawaiian Islands (3) A survey of the geological phenomena particular to the Hawaiian Islands, including volcanism, rock and mineral occurrences, landform development, and water resources.
-(GenEd/IntReq: H/A/P, HPP)
+(Attributes: GAHP, HPP)

-GEOL 212 Earth Materials I: Minerals (4) (lec., lab) A systematic study of the common minerals involving crystallography, optical properties, crystal chemistry, and occurrence.
+GEOL 212 Earth Materials I: Minerals (4) (lecture/lab) A systematic study of the common minerals involving crystallography, optical properties, crystal chemistry, and occurrence.
 Laboratory work stresses identification of minerals in hand specimen and using the petrographic microscope.
-Pre: GEOL 111 and either CHEM 114 or 124, or instructor's consent.
+Pre: GEOL 111 and either CHEM 151 or 161, or instructor's consent.

-GEOL 320 Erth Mat II: Igneous/Meta Rock (4) (lec., lab) An introduction to the study of rocks, including their origin, occurrence, composition and classification.
+GEOL 320 Erth Mat II: Igneous/Meta Rock (4) (lecture/lab) An introduction to the study of rocks, including their origin, occurrence, composition and classification.
 Laboratory work involves the identification of rocks in hand specimen and thin section by means of composition and texture.
 Emphasis on igneous and metamorphic rocks.
-Pre: GEOL 212 or instructor’s consent.
+Pre: GEOL 212 or consent of instructor.

-GEOL 330 Deformation of the Earth (4) (lec., lab) Effects and mechanics of deformation of the earth's crust, involving the description, classification, and origin of geologic structures.
+GEOL 330 Deformation of the Earth (4) (lecture/lab) Effects and mechanics of deformation of the earth's crust, involving the description, classification, and origin of geologic structures.
 Aspects of geotectonics are considered.
-Pre: GEOL 112 and prerequisites listed for MATH 205, or instructor’s consent.
+Pre: GEOL 112 and prerequisites listed for MATH 205, or consent of instructor.

-GEOL 340 Sedimentary Processes (4) (lec., lab) Emphasis on sedimentary processes, properties or sediments and sedimentary rocks, environmental interpretation, and stratigraphic principles and nomenclature.
+GEOL 340 Sedimentary Processes (4) (lecture/lab) Emphasis on sedimentary processes, properties or sediments and sedimentary rocks, environmental interpretation, and stratigraphic principles and nomenclature.
 Required field trips.
 Pre: GEOL 112

 GEOL 342 Earth Surface Processes (3) Processes of landform development at large and small scales.
 Theoretical and applied aspects including human environment considerations.
 Pre: GEOG 101 or GEOL 111 or equivalent.
 (Same as GEOG 320)